Ray-B-Ouamba/BACKGROUND-COLOR-WAVE/README.md

 # BACKGROUND COLOR WAVE

-Alter the background of a webpage every two seconds. to make our webpage appear fantastic.
+With Background Color Wave, users can easily change the background color of their webpage using a dynamic JavaScript application.
+Users may choose from a large variety of vivid colors using a straightforward palette interface, and they can witness the entire webpage change in real time.

 **PROJECT LINK:** https://ray-b-ouamba.github.io/AWESOME-BACKGROUND-WEBSITE-IMAGE-CHANGE/